-I'm Dr Jim Nielson, your teacher for this elective.
+I'm Dr Jim Nielson, your teacher for the first half of this elective.
 I like it when people call me "Dr. Jim," as I used to want to be a DJ, and I try to be a bit of a DJ as a lecturer and a writer of your lessons too.

 The early computer scientist Norbert Wiener once wrote: "The human brain evidently operates on some variation of the famous principle enunciated in The Hunting of the Snark: 'What I tell you three times is true.'"
 The Hunting of the Snark is a long fantasy poem, by Lewis Carroll who wrote Alice's Adventures in Wonderland.
 What Wiener was saying was that it is a proven principle that if you hear something three times you are likely to remember it.
 Three is the magic number.
 As we begin, you have three options for learning the material in this course: